ARMmbed/GettingStartedmbedOS/Docs/index.md

 * [Setting up your machine](installation.md): installing yotta, the build tool for mbed OS.

-* [An introudction to mbed OS](GettingStartedmbedOS.md): What's new with mbed OS, and how to write and build programs for it.
+* [An introudction to mbed OS](GettingStartedmbedOS.md): what's new with mbed OS, and how to write and build programs for it.

 * [Your first mbed OS application](FirstProjectmbedOS.md): a simple example to get you going.